What are personal loans?

 When assessing your options for personal loans, you’ll want to consider the amount you need to borrow and the interest rate you're offered.

 Personal loan rates can start as low as 6% APR but go as high as 36%.

 The average interest rate on a 24-month personal loan in the U.S. was 9.65% in November 2020, according to the most recent data from the Federal Reserve.
 In comparison, the same survey found the average interest rate on all credit card accounts was 14.65%.

 So, if you're looking for a way to manage your debt, a lower interest rate on a personal loan is a perfect way to get a break from high credit card interest rates and merge multiple monthly bills into a single, fixed payment.

-How to find the best personal loan rates
+Tips to get the best personal loan rate

 Unsecured loans, like most personal loans, pose a higher risk for lenders.
 But you can mitigate your risk profile and secure a better rate on a personal loan through a few different strategies: